lvzxr/apb-cfg-loader/README.md

    - Camera    | Camera look up/down - Extremely fast but there if you really need it

 *Default Xbox controller related keybinds are removed with this file*

+# Transparent UI
+This doesn't fully remove the UI background but does make it far less visible, if you wish to customise the transparency level then you can modify `OverlaySceneAlphaModulation` in `APBGame/Config/DefaultUI`.
+Values lower than .95 can make the UI far too invisible for gameplay so it's recommended to stay above these values.
+> [!IMPORTANT]
+> Using transparent UI will make certain UI elements in the some of the editors completely invisible.
+This mainly applies to selecting colours on tattoo's though if you do hover over the regular locations for the squares you can partially see what you're selecting.

 # Manual Install
 - Graphics: Place `APBCompat.ini` in `APBGame/Config`